4GMAT - GMAT Online Practice Test

 Triangle with sides a2, b2, c2 has an area of 140 sq cms.

-wThe statement provides us with one valuable information - we can form a triangle with sides a2, b2, c2.
+The statement provides us with one valuable information: we can form a triangle with sides a2, b2, c2.

 For any triangle we know that sum of two sides is greater than the third side.

-So, a2 < b2 + c2
+So, we can infer that a2 < b2 + c2.

-Median AD to side BC is equal to altitude AE to side BC
+Median AD to side BC is equal to altitude AE to side BC.

-We can infer that the triangle is either equilateral or isosceles.
+From statement 2, we can infer that the triangle is either equilateral or isosceles.

 An equilateral triangle is definitely an acute angled triangle.
 However, an isosceles triangle need not be an acute angled triangle.

-Statement 1 is sufficient, while statement 2 is not sufficient.
+Hence, statement 2 alone is not sufficient.

 Choice A is the correct answer.